Elukoye/search_n_build/README.md

 ## Migrate the database:
 - [ ] Run rails db:migrate to run the migration files

-## Run Yarn:
-- [ ] Run Yarn command in terminal incase you get a warning about yarn not being installed
-- [ ] This is because rails version 6 and above uses yarn to install webpacker which bundles and runs Javascript files instead of sprockets.

 ## Start the rails server:
 - [ ] Run: rails s to start the sever
 - [ ] Type localhost:3000 on your browser(or whatever port you are connected to) to view your app on the browser

 ## Running RSpec tests:
-- [ ] Add rails-rspec,capybara and factory_bot gems in :test and :development group in the gemfile
+- [ ] Add rails-rspec to :development group in the gemfile
 - [ ] Run bundle install
 - [ ] Run rails generate rspec:install to generate boilerplate config files
 - [ ] Run rspec command to run the test files